 Patient Preparation Tips

-Inform the radiology team about implants, pacemakers, or surgical hardware.
+Make the radiology team aware of any implants, pacemakers, stents, or surgeries.

 Conclusion